309746069/nucleus/index.md

             // publish some data when a view is attached to the presenter.
         }

-        // Use getView() to check availability of a view when receiving a background task result.
+        // Use getView() to check availability of the view when receiving a background task result.

         @Override
         protected void onDestroy() {
-            // free resources, unregister and cancel background tasks when a user exits a view }
+            // free resources, unregister and cancel background tasks when a user exits the view }
     }

 # More Features

-* **Nested presenters** - you can reuse your MVP-driven Views in different application areas, just override parent presenter's onTakePresenter instead of onTakeView to take control over the nested presenter.
-Alternatively, use the Presenter.addPresenterBroker.
+* **Nested, reusable presenters** - you can reuse your MVP-driven Views in different application areas, just override parent presenter's onTakePresenter instead of onTakeView if you need to take control over the nested presenter.
+Alternatively, use Presenter.addPresenterBroker.

 * **Smart save/restore** - Presenter gets its view AFTER the view has been completely restored and attached to an Activity.
 This allows to use View's ability to save and restore its state.
 It is also extremely useful when dealing with user input such as EditText.

-* **RxJava support** - version 0.2 comes with RxJava support - use RxPresenter.

 # How to use